Russian, Spanish, Italian, German, French, Dutch and Brazilian

 Where are all the dead Zulus?, a letter to the editor of the Witness – rejected for publication because ‘the debate has run its course’, the deputy editor said, which is to say is over.

-On Satire, a letter to Zapiro, cartoonist for the Mail & Guardian and other newspapers (PDF, 288 KB).
+On Satire, a letter to Zapiro, cartoonist for the Mail & Guardian and other newspapers (PDF).

-A letter to former Chief Justice Arthur Chaskalson about the nevirapine case in the Constitutional Court (PDF, 115 KB).
+A letter to former Chief Justice Arthur Chaskalson about the nevirapine case in the Constitutional Court (PDF).

-A critical analysis of child HIV prevalence as presented in the South African national HIV prevalence survey of 2008 (HSRC June 2009) by Chris Rawlins (PDF, 43 KB).
+A critical analysis of child HIV prevalence as presented in the South African national HIV prevalence survey of 2008 (HSRC June 2009) by Chris Rawlins (PDF).

-Deconstructing Duesberg: A Critique of ‘HIV-AIDS hypothesis out of touch with South African AIDS – A new perspective’ by Claus Jensen (PDF, 44 KB).
+Deconstructing Duesberg: A Critique of ‘HIV-AIDS hypothesis out of touch with South African AIDS – A new perspective’ by Claus Jensen (PDF).

-Transparency and Conservative Values in Chigwedere et al.: The 6.7 Years ARV Treatment Benefit Estimate in Chigwedere et al. ‘Estimating the Lost Benefits of Antiretroviral Drug Use in South Africa’ by Claus Jensen (PDF, 36 KB).
+Transparency and Conservative Values in Chigwedere et al.: The 6.7 Years ARV Treatment Benefit Estimate in Chigwedere et al. ‘Estimating the Lost Benefits of Antiretroviral Drug Use in South Africa’ by Claus Jensen (PDF).

-A critical analysis of the underlying assumptions used by Chigwedere et al in their article ‘Estimating the lost benefits of antiretroviral drug use in South Africa’ in JAIDS, December 2008 by Chris Rawlins (PDF, 73 KB).
+A critical analysis of the underlying assumptions used by Chigwedere et al in their article ‘Estimating the lost benefits of antiretroviral drug use in South Africa’ in JAIDS, December 2008 by Chris Rawlins (PDF).

 A reply to the TAC’s claim in a press release published on Politicsweb on 6 October 2010, ‘Donor shortfall will cost lives’, that unless Western governments give the pharmaceutical industry billions more for its ARV drugs, millions of poor will die.